 All individuals, especially family members of persons with type 2 diabetes, should be encouraged to engage in regular physical activity to decrease risk of developing type 2 diabetes.

 Medical nutrition therapy for people with diabetes should be individualized, with consideration given to the individual’s usual food and eating habits, metabolic profile, treatment goals, and desired outcomes.
-Monitoring of metabolic parameters, including glucose, HbA1c, lipids, blood pressure, body weight, and renal function, when appropriate, as well as quality of life is essential to assess the need for changes in therapy and to ensure successful outcomes.
+Monitoring of metabolic parameters, including glucose, HbA1c, lipids, blood pressure, body weight, and renal function, when appropriate, as well as quality of life, is essential to assess the need for changes in therapy and to ensure successful outcomes.
 Ongoing nutrition self-management education and care needs to be available for individuals with diabetes.
 In addition, many areas of nutrition and diabetes require additional research.

-The recommendations in this paper are based on the evidence reviewed in the following publications: Evidence-based nutrition principles and recommendations for the treatment and prevention of diabetes and related complications (Technical Review).
+The recommendations in this paper are based on the evidence reviewed in the following publication: Evidence-based nutrition principles and recommendations for the treatment and prevention of diabetes and related complications (Technical Review).
 Diabetes Care 25:148–198, 2002.

-The initial draft of this paper was prepared by a work group consisting of Marion J. Franz, RD, CDE (co-chair), John P. Bantle, MD (co-chair); Christine A. Beebe, RD, CDE; John D. Brunzell, MD; Jean-Louis Chiasson, MD; Abhimanyu Garg, MD; Lea Ann Holzmeister, RD, CDE; Byron Hoogwerf, MD; Elizabeth Mayer-Davis, MS, RD; Arshag D. Mooradian, MD; Jonathan Q. Purnell, MD; and Madelyn Wheeler, RD, CDE.
+The initial draft of this paper was prepared by a work group consisting of Marion J. Franz, MS, RD, CDE (co-chair), John P. Bantle, MD (co-chair); Christine A. Beebe, MS, RD, CDE; John D. Brunzell, MD; Jean-Louis Chiasson, MD; Abhimanyu Garg, MD; Lea Ann Holzmeister, RD, CDE; Byron Hoogwerf, MD; Elizabeth Mayer-Davis, PhD, MS, RD; Arshag D. Mooradian, MD; Jonathan Q. Purnell, MD; and Madelyn Wheeler, MS, RD, CDE.
 This paper was peer reviewed, modified, and approved by the Professional Practice Committee and the Executive Committee, October 2001.